XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

 2.Storage/Memory:
 -----------------
-Computers use two types of storage: `Primary storage` and `Secondary storage`. `Memory` is also known as primary storage, primary memory, main storage, main memory, and `RAM` (Random Access Memory); all these terms are used interchangeably by people in computer circles.
+Computers use two types of storage: `Primary storage` and `Secondary storage`. `Memory` is also known as primary storage, primary memory, main storage, main memory, and `RAM (Random Access Memory)`; all these terms are used interchangeably by people in computer circles.
 The CPU interacts closely with primary storage, or main memory, referring to it for both instructions and data.

 * Primary Memory
   * RAM (Main Memory)
-  * ROM
+  * ROM (Read only Memory)

 * Secondary Memory
   * Hard Disk